AAhad101/SAT-Solvers-Project/README.md

 Troubleshooting

     RecursionError: Some solvers (especially Naive or pure DPLL on large inputs) may hit the Python recursion limit.
-The scripts include sys.setrecursionlimit(), but if you crash, try increasing this value in the respective .py file.
+The scripts include sys.setrecursionlimit(), but if you experience a crash, try increasing this value in the respective .py file.

-    FileNotFoundError: Ensure you are running the scripts from inside their respective directories (e.g., run main.py from inside SAT/, not from the root), or ensure the *_Dataset folders exist.
+    FileNotFoundError: Ensure you are running the scripts from inside their respective directories (e.g., run main.py from inside Sudoku/, not from the root).